 About Me

-I am Xinyu Zhang, a Postdoctoral Research Scholar in the Department of Statistics and Actuarial Science at The University of Iowa.
+I am Xinyu Zhang, an Associate Professor in the School of Statistics in East China Normal University.
 I obtained my PhD from the Center for Statistical Science at Tsinghua University, where I was advised by Dr. Dong Li and Dr. Howell Tong.
-Currently, I’m working under the mentorship of Dr. Kung-Sik Chan.
+I have worked as a Postdoctoral Research Scholar in the Department of Statistics and Actuarial Science at The University of Iowa under the mentorship of Dr. Kung-Sik Chan.

 My research interests include high-dimensional inference, change point detection, nonlinear time series analysis, frequency domain analysis, and bootstrap methods, as well as matrix and tensor data analysis.
 I also collaborate closely with scientists in the health sciences and have been working on projects involving brain data, lung radiology data, and more.